 Another lifelong Townshipper, Clea brings years of mentorship experience and grassroots knowledge to Phelps’ programs.
 She holds both a BA in Clinical Psychology and a Master’s Certificate in Business Management from Bishop’s University.
-For the last four years, Clea coordinated and animated the local youth centre, Le Lounge, spending Friday evenings with Stanstead teens.
-In addition to her tireless work handling volunteer recruitment, marketing and fundraising for Phelps, Clea also coordinates Sunnyside Elementary's Community Learning Centre.
+For four years, Clea coordinated and animated the local youth centre, Le Lounge, spending Friday evenings with Stanstead teens.
+In addition to this, Clea worked tirelessly handling volunteer recruitment, marketing and fundraising for Phelps.
+After 5 years with the organization, Clea is now in charge of Phelps’ flagship program, the high school tutoring program, and also coordinates Sunnyside Elementary's Community Learning Centre.
 In her spare time, she enjoys working with horses, practicing yoga, and playing racket sports.
 “We dream big at Phelps, and it is immensely rewarding to see those dreams become a reality and have such a direct impact on the community.
-What we do at Phelps is tangible; this is the reason why I am so proud to be part of Phelps”.
+What we do at Phelps is tangible; this is why I am so proud to be part of this organization”.